OpenTechSchool/python-beginners/docs/en/functions.rst

    special characters (like curly braces ``{}``) to group blocks of code together.

-   You can indent your blocks with either tabs or spaces, but if you use both tabs *and* spaces in the same file the Python interpreter will complain.
-Make sure to always use one or the other.
+   Never use tab characters to indent your blocks, only spaces.
+You can -- and should -- configure your editor to put 4 spaces when you press the tab key.
+The problem with using tab characters is that other python programmers use spaces, and if both are used in the same file python will read it wrong (in the best place, it will complain, and in the worst case, weird, hard to debug bugs will happen).

 A function for a square
 =======================